Activision Blizzard Sued By California Government Over 'Frat Boy' Culture

 Activision Blizzard has also been accused of giving female workers "lower level roles", denying gender-equal pay, and overlooking women for promotions "in favour of male counterparts who lacked the same experience or qualifications but who were friends with the male head of the unit."

-One employee has been alleged to delegate his responsibilities to female subordinates, so he could play Call of Duty
+One employee has been alleged to have delegated his responsibilities to female subordinates, so he could play Call of Duty

 The publishing moguls have since released a statement to Bloomberg, where they have described the claims as "distorted" and "false".